-As discussed at last year's WTSC meeting, the United States Golf Association (USGA) budgeted considerable funding to conduct a national water use and drought tolerance trial, utilizing the National Turfgrass Evaluation program (NTEP) as its evaluation organization.
-USGA is funding the building of rainout shelters and irrigation infrastructure at several locations, and is working with NTEP in determining testing protocols, data collection methods, etc. Besides data collection on water use and drought resistance parameters, the goal of this effort is for the EPA Water Sense® program to adopt these (or similar methods) and to agree to certify the first plant species with the Water Sense® label.
-USGA has become a Water Sense® partner and we have talked to the Water Sense® staff about certifying grasses and there is interest in this idea.
+As discussed at previous WTSC meetings, the United States Golf Association (USGA) budgeted considerable funding to conduct a national water use and drought tolerance trial, utilizing the National Turfgrass Evaluation Program (NTEP) as its evaluation organization.
+USGA funded the building of rainout shelters and irrigation infrastructure at several locations, and is working with NTEP in determining testing protocols, data collection methods, etc. Besides data collection on water use and drought resistance parameters, the goal of this effort is for the EPA Water Sense program to adopt these (or similar methods) and to agree to certify the first plant species with the Water Sense label.
+USGA has become a Water Sense partner and we have talked to the Water Sense staff about certifying grasses.
 EPA is very interested in the concept (they have never certified a plant or plants as water saving) as USGA Green Section Research Director Dr. Mike Kenna and I have met with them to discuss collaborative efforts.
 However, EPA needs to see more about the methods and tests, as well as we believe, some successful trials.
 Also, they will need our help in solving some legal requirements when certifying a product (could be unique for plants, however).
-Attachment A is our proposal that was submitted to WTSC last year and chosen for funding.
+Attachment A is our proposal that was submitted to WTSC and chosen for funding.